shikhar-srivastava/MachineLearningIITKGP/README.md

     - The application has been tested on x64 Windows with Apache Tomcat 8.0.33/36 server.
     - Apache Tomcat server 8.0 or later.
 3. Java Development Kit (JDK) / Java SE Runtime Environment (JRE) version 7 or better
+---
+For compilation and execution of the Java Servlets, the following dependencies will be used (available through `install.bat`) :
+ - DeepLearning4Java (SNAPSHOT-bin.jar version >= 0.4-rc0)
+ - ND4J and CANOVA jars
+ - JavaML (>=0.1.7) jar
+ - OpenCV (.jar, .lib, .pdp and .dll files)
+ - Weka
+ - nio.jar, ajt-2.9.jar, servlet-api.jar, commons-io-2.5.jar

 ## Installation